steven-rothwell/Crud/README.md

 | `Task<ValidationResult> ValidateDeleteAsync(Object model, IDictionary<String, String>? queryParams)` | Validates the model when deleting with [query parameter filtering](#query-parameter-filtering). |
 | `ValidationResult ValidateQuery(Object model, Query query)` | Validates the model when using [body query filtering](#body-query-filtering). |

-Each signature above may be overriden by replacing the `Object model` parameter with a specific model type.
+Each signature above may be overloaded by replacing the `Object model` parameter with a specific model type.
 There are many examples using the [User](/Crud.Api/Models/User.cs) model to override the validating method in the [Validator](/Crud.Api/Validators/Validator.cs) class.
 These may be removed as they are solely there as examples.

 The following example overrides the `Task<ValidationResult> ValidateCreateAsync(Object model)` valdating method and also calls the `Object model` version of the method to reuse the logic.